Swasti2405/Swasti2405/README.md

 ## 📌 What I'm Looking For
-- Collaborative projects that solve meaningful problems
+- Collaborative projects that solve meaningful problems - would love to work on Software Development project and AI&ML codes.

 ## 🤝 Let’s Connect
 - 💼 LinkedIn: https://www.linkedin.com/in/swasti-sadanand/